codingWithJimmy/TA-bigfix/README.md

 Once the property is configured in BigFix, you can configure the property name when you configure the input.

 # BigFix Analysis Input
-The BigFix TA contains a configurable REST input for ingesting the results of a specificed analysis within BigFix.
+The BigFix Add-on for Splunk contains a configurable REST input for ingesting the results of a specificed analysis within BigFix.
 This will require the display name of the analysis being imported.
 Once congfigured, the results are ingested per property result per host in a single event so multiple properties within a single analysis can be identified and evaluated once the events are ingested.
 This will also break multi-value results into their own events with the same property name.

 To configure a specific analysis for ingestion, your BigFix administrator will need to provide the integer ID of the analysis as well as the site that analysis exists under.
 Once you configure those values, your analysis will be ingested.